ejongepier/metabarcoding-qiime.github.io/source/_build/html/_sources/gettingstarted.rst.txt

 Where to start
 -------------------------------------------
-Assuming the data package archive (metabarcoding-qiime2-datapackage-v2021.06.tar.gz) is in your home directory, This tutorial assumes you have un packed your data package and you are inside the ``metabarcoding-qiime2-datapackage-v2021.06`` directory.
+Assuming the data package archive (metabarcoding-qiime2-datapackage-v2021.06.tar.gz) is in your home directory, extract it and navigate into the ``metabarcoding-qiime2-datapackage-v2021.06`` directory, like so:
-You can do that in your terminal like so:

 .. code-block:: bash